skippyr/river-dreams/README.md

 # River Dreams
 ## About
-A theme for the ZSH shell with a designed inspired by tribal patterns.
+A theme for the ZSH shell with a design inspired by tribal patterns.
 ![](preview.png)

 ## Installation